ubuntu/ubuntu-make/README.md

 ### Developing using system package

 Instead of using a virtual environment, you can install system packages to be able to run the Ubuntu Make tests.
-The build dependencies are listed in *debian/control* and should be available in latest development ubuntu version.
+The build dependencies are listed in *debian/control* and should be available in latest development Ubuntu version.
 If you are using the latest LTS, you should find them in a dedicated [Ubuntu Make Build-dep ppa](https://launchpad.net/~ubuntu-desktop/+archive/ubuntu/ubuntu-make-builddeps).

 ## Release management
 Refresh .pot files: